1999–2000 Los Angeles Clippers season

 The 1999–2000 Los Angeles Clippers season was the 30th season for the Los Angeles Clippers in the National Basketball Association, and their 16th season in Los Angeles, California.

+Season summary

+Off-season

-The Clippers began playing in their new arena, the Staples Center, and are co-tenants with their crosstown rival, the Los Angeles Lakers.
+For the season, the Clippers moved into their new arena known as the Staples Center, and became co-tenants with their crosstown rival, the Los Angeles Lakers.
 The Clippers received the fourth overall pick in the 1999 NBA draft, and selected small forward Lamar Odom from the University of Rhode Island.
 During the off-season, the team acquired Derek Anderson from the Cleveland Cavaliers, and acquired Eric Murdock from the New Jersey Nets.